 And the Acrobalenos are a group of seven babies...who can kick any of the main character's ass to hell and back.

 Yugi Mutou, from Yu-Gi-Oh!.
-Granted he does have an extremely powerful alter ego in his head but the final episode of the series proved that he could kick his ass as well.
+Granted he does have an extremely powerful alter ego in his head but the final episode of the series proved that he could kick his ass as well, in the most epic duel of the series.

 Daikichi Komusubi of the Deimon Devilbats is 4'11.
 And a lineman.
 He's regularly holding off, or even pushing back, larger, more intimidating players, and speaks/writes in a language known as "Power-Go", which only 'truly strong men' can comprehend.

-Luffy from One Piece is one of the shortest male humans in the series and can kick the ass of people many size his height and do things he damn sure shouldn't be able to do with his inhuman strength alone.
+Luffy from One Piece is one of the shorter male humans in the series and can kick the ass of people many times his height and size and do things he damn sure shouldn't be able to do with his inhuman strength alone.
 In real life his height is about average (172 cm), there are just a lot of big mofos walking around the One Piece world (and that's not even counting the giants) so he just is short in comparison.

 Blame!! has a weapon example.
 Gravitaional Beam Emitter is some of the smallest weapon in the series and really small even in today's standard.
 The firepower, on the other hand, can putDivine Busterto shame.